 Instead, look for a seat that supports your sit bones evenly so there's less pressure on the tailbone.
 A seat that features gel contours or is wider may also be more comfortable for a sensitive tailbone.

-Your cycling gear can help you protect your tailbone for less pain.
+Your cycling gear can help you protect your tailbone and decrease coccyx pain from cycling.
 By investing in a pair of cycle shorts that offer a padded chamois, you can do away with inner leg chafing and help pad your tailbone for a more comfortable ride.
 You may need to try a variety of bike shorts to find the pair that works best for you.

 Training and Position

-While riding, try standing up in your pedals when your tailbone feels sore or you have a numb rear.
-The short break can help increase blood flow to your bottom, which can help reduce pain, suggests Spine-Health.com.
+While riding, try standing up on your pedals when your tailbone feels sore or you have a numb rear.
+The short break can help increase blood flow to your bottom, which can help reduce pain.